tyler-insight/insight-2017/README.md

 #### Object Fit Pollyfill

 There is a special class you need to apply to images that use the object-fit property.
 These are images that you display in the grid setup on a project, and any other designated object-fit images.
-Simply apply the `fix` class to them images and the ofi.min.js will setup a polyfill for browsers that don't natively support object-fit.
+Simply apply the `fix` class to them  and the ofi.min.js will setup a polyfill for browsers that don't natively support object-fit.

 #### Grid Setup